If you are pregnant with your second child or are looking to be, you might be wondering, “How will my second pregnancy be different than my first?“

 In addition, if you have a hospital birth, possibly arranging care for your first child while you recover might also be a very different experience.

-Experiences differ for every woman.
+However, experiences differ for every woman.
 There are many factors that could impact the way things transpire in our pregnancies and motherhood journey.

-However, one thing remains true for all of us… trust your body and listen to your God-given motherly instinct.
+With that said, one thing remains true for all of us… trust your body and listen to your God-given motherly instinct.

 Be present in YOUR moment and don’t let expectations get in the way of cherishing your unique pregnancy and birthing story.